Scribus: General feature overview

-Forthcoming Scribus 1.6 (by way of Scribus 1.5 development branch)
+Scribus 1.6 (and the 1.5 development branch)

 Scribus 1.5.1 added PDF/X-4 support.

 Initially, Scribus did not properly support complex script rendering and so could not be used with Unicode text for languages written in Arabic, Hebrew, Indic, and Southeast Asian writing systems, even though it supported Unicode character encoding.
 In August 2012, it was announced that a third party had developed a system to support complex Indic scripts.
 In May 2015 it was announced that the ScribusCTL project had started to improve complex layout by integrating the OpenType text-shaping engine HarfBuzz into the official Scribus 1.5.1svn branch.
 In July 2016 it was announced that the text layout engine had been rewritten from scratch in preparation for support of complex scripts coming in Scribus 1.5.3 and later.
 In December 2016 Scribus announced they got support for OpenType advanced feature in 1.5.3svn, as well as complex script and RTL direction.

 Scribus 1.4.7 did not have OpenType alternative glyph support, so ligatures, for example, were not inserted automatically; this became available from v1.5.3.

 Support for other programs and formats

-Scribus cannot read or write the native file formats of other DTP programs such as QuarkXPress or InDesign; the developers consider that reverse engineering those file formats would be prohibitively complex and could risk legal action from the makers of those programs.
+Scribus cannot read or write the native file formats of other desktop publishing programs such as QuarkXPress or InDesign; the developers consider that reverse engineering those file formats would be prohibitively complex and could risk legal action from the makers of those programs.

-Due to licensing issues, the software package does not include support for the Pantone color matching system (PMS), which is included in some commercial DTP applications.
+Due to licensing issues, the software package does not include support for the Pantone color matching system (PMS), which is included in some commercial desktop publishing applications.
 Pantone colors can be obtained and incorporated within Scribus without licensing issues.
 Scribus is shipped with more than 100 color palettes, most donated by various commercial color vendors, but also including scientific, national, and government color standards.

-Forthcoming Scribus 1.6 (by way of Scribus 1.5 development branch)
+Scribus 1.6 (and the 1.5 development branch)

 Support for importing Microsoft Publisher is incorporated into version 1.5, and QuarkXPress Tag files, InDesign's IDML, as well as InCopy's ICML formats were added to the development branch.

 Scribus 1.5.3 onwards contains more than 300 color palettes.

 German Organisation freieFarbe e.V. built last HLC Colour Atlas for real colours based on CIELAB.
 This free Colour Palette is also available in Scribus 1.5.4+.

-Scribus 1.5.6 supports native pdf export with embedded open type fonts and pdf 1.6.
+Scribus 1.5.6 supports native PDF export with embedded open type fonts and PDF 1.6.
 Python 3 is now default in scripts.

 Scribus 1.5.7 improves undo and redo action.
 Qt 5.14 is new base for compilation and 3rd party components have newer versions.

 Next version is 1.5.8 as perhaps last step before 1.6.0.

 From view of developers Version 1.5.7 is stable.
-There are no new Versions in pipe with Backports for the 1.4 tree with the near end of QT4 support in most systems.
+There are no new versions in pipe with backports for the 1.4 tree with the near end of Qt4 support in most systems.

 Scribus 1.5.8 supports full Python 3 support also for MacOS and modern UI features like Dark Mode.